Last revised: October 11, 2023

 The cutoff was primarily used as a bypass for coal trains so these consists did not clog the railroad's major classification yard at Cumberland.

 Below is more information concerning Knobley Tunnel, thanks to the B&O's "Official List" dated January 1, 1948:

 Knobley Tunnel: Constructed in 1902 it is located 0.9 miles east of McKenzie Station and carries 3 degrees of curve for a distance of 821.5 feet on its eastern end with the rest of the structure 3,338.4 feet of tangent (straight) track.
 It is a total of 4159.9-feet long, 23' wide, and 30' high.
 The tunnel's portals are constructed of stone while the bore is lined with brick.

-until around 1960 when the B&O cut the route to a single line and
+Patterson Creek Cutoff remained in use as a double-tracked affair until 1960 when the B&O reduced the route to a single line and closed CO Tower.

 By the Chessie System era the cutoff was witnessing very litlte use.
 Charles Roberts notes that the railroad officially ended service over the line in 1974.
 Today, the right-of-way remains intact.
 While there have been discussions regarding possibly reopening the line as a relief valve this has never occurred.

 The cutoff was not easily accessible for railfans, although the community of Knobley did provide photography opportunities at Knobley Tunnel.
 As a result the line was not heavily photographed.

 The famed Bill Price is known to have taken several photos of the during the 1940s and 1950s.
 Interestingly, by the 1960s the cutoff was already in decline and by the Chessie System era there were likely few, if any Chessie painted locomotives on the line.